 The asbestos fibers in the lungs of smokers are the primary cause of their pulmonary disease

-Nonetheless, lung cancer is not the only disease that can be caused by smoking and asbestos exposure.
-Diseases such as pulmonary fibrosis, COPD, emphysema, chronic bronchitis, or asthma can also be the result of both smoking and asbestos exposure.
-Therefore, when they occur in a person with a history of asbestos exposure who is or was also a smoker, they still qualify the individual for recovering financial compensation.
-Although smoking is the most common cause of lung disease, when someone has a history of asbestos exposure, it is the asbestos fibers in their lungs that are responsible for the development of their pulmonary disease.
+Although smoking is the most common cause of lung disease, when someone has a history of asbestos exposure, it is usually the asbestos fibers in their lungs that are responsible for the development of their pulmonary disease.
 For this reason, smokers who were exposed to asbestos on the job or while serving in the military are eligible for compensation.

 We provide quality legal assistance to smokers injured by asbestos exposure

 Regardless of whether you are a smoker or not, if you have a history of asbestos exposure and suffer from lung cancer, you are eligible for compensation.

 Since 1990, our attorneys have been pursuing compensation for the victims of asbestos exposure and will gladly help you file a claim to recover the money you deserve.

 We will file a claim with asbestos trust funds, which represent the primary source of compensation for the victims of asbestos exposure, as well as with the VA if you are a veteran.